voxeet/comms-sdk-react-native/docs/README.md

     yarn add @dolbyio/react-native-iapi-sdk
     ```

-2. If you are using React Native >= 0.60, install native dependencies via CocoaPods from your ios directory:
+2. If you are using React Native >= 0.60, install native dependencies via CocoaPods from your /ios directory:

    ```bash
    pod install